jimliddle/Neon-Fit-Runner-Game/README.md

 # 🏃‍♂️ CyberJogger Endless Runner HTML Game

-An App I create for nieces and nephews.
+An App I created for nieces and nephews.

 Cyberjogger is a high-intensity, 3D synthwave endless runner built entirely in a single HTML file.
 Dodge neon obstacles, collect energy cores, and survive the accelerating cyber-grid!